vtex-apps/product-comparison/docs/README.md

 ...
 ```

-By adding the `product-comparison-drawer` block as shown above, you will be declaring the following structure behind the scenes:
+By adding the `product-comparison-drawer` block as shown above, you will declare the following structure behind the scenes:

 ```json
 "product-comparison-drawer": {